Send a PDF sample instantly to your inbox.

 The emergence of new technology, the rise and fall of the housing market, and cultural changes both big and small have morphed our understanding of the American Dream.

 Another large factor is financial security, which continues to play a large role in big decisions like raising a family and buying a home.
 At one point in time, these were the two things that defined what the American Dream entailed.
 Now, it means something different to each person.
-For some, it may indeed be exorbitant rent in the city they love—who believe they can’t put a price on being in walking distance to the best restaurants or exciting nightlife.
+For some, it may indeed be exorbitant rent in the city they love—people who believe you can’t put a price on being in walking distance to the best restaurants or exciting nightlife.
 While for others, the American Dream stands firm as the traditional house with a lawn and a two-car garage.

 ""